ericmjl/thesis/text/02-algorithm.md

 ### Tree Reconstruction Complexity

-According to Feltenstein [@Feltenstein:2004ws], given a set of $n$ labelled sequences, the number of possible rooted, bifurcating trees (which are used for inferring tree inconrguence) is
+According to Felsenstein [@Felsenstein:2004ws], given a set of $n$ labelled sequences, the number of possible rooted, bifurcating trees (which are used for inferring tree inconrguence) is

 $$ \frac{(2n-3)!}{2^{n-2}(n-2)!} $$